os-lecture/2023S-os-lectures/lec9/p4-fs-lab.md

 ```
 After the operating system boots the ``shell``, users can execute applications by typing in the application name in the ``shell``

-From the user interface, there is no trace of the file system
+From the user interface, we cannot see anything about the file system

 ---